porsche-design-system/porsche-design-system/packages/design-system/src/pages/web/start-coding.md

 ### React

-The React wrappers of web components can be used like every other React component (even with Typescript support).
+The React wrappers for web components can be used like every other React component - even with Typescript support.

-After adding `@porsche-ui/ui-kit-react` package to your project, import component(s) and (S)CSS.
+After adding `@porsche-ui/ui-kit-react` package to your project, importe th component(s) and the (S)CSS files..
 The following setup is a standard React Scripts (Create React App) setup with SCSS support:

 #### Index file